Goal

 If you need a divorce, the Court must grant the divorce.

 You have the option of agreeing on an attorney to represent one party to have the agreement approved.
-One attorney cannot represent all the parties.
+However, one attorney cannot represent all the parties.

 Do you take a retainer upfront and bill against that, or do you charge a flat fee?

-There is an initial consultation flat fee that is paid before the first meeting.
-At the initial meeting, we will determine the number of issues of your case and what the projected costs are.
+You pay an initial consultation fee, which is due before the first meeting.
+At the initial meeting, we will determine the number of issues in your case and what the projected costs are.

 What does an Agreement cost?